rklf/paybybot3/README.md

-# PayByBot 2
+# PayByBot 3

-This packages implements a CLI interface to [paybyphone](https://www.paybyphone.fr/), allowing you (for example) to automate parking.
+Originally forked from [paybybot2](https://github.com/louisabraham/paybybot2/), this packages implements a CLI interface to [paybyphone](https://www.paybyphone.fr/), allowing you (for example) to automate parking.

 ## Installation

-    pip install paybybot2
+    pip install paybybot3

 ## Usage